AppThreat/custom-json-diff/README.md

 Multiple fields may be specified separated by a space.
 To better understand what your fields should be, check out json-flatten, which is the package used for this function.

+>Note: In the context of BOM diffing, this list is only used for the metadata, not the components,
+> services, or dependencies.

 ## Sorting

 custom-json-diff will sort the imported JSON alphabetically.
 If your JSON document contains arrays